Cardigan Mountain School A boarding and day school for boys in grades 6 through 9

 We are always looking for student-athletes ready for a new challenge to join our strong core of returning riders!

-Due to the competitive and technical nature of a mountain bike team, each rider will be required to furnish much of his own equipment and to provide for the maintenance and repair of that equipment.
-There is a financial commitment required to purchase these items and to maintain them in good working order.
-However, we do not view the costs associated with mountain biking to be unreasonable.
-A properly-sized bike may serve a growing rider for several years, and much of the additional equipment can last significantly longer.
-While we encourage riders to purchase their own bikes, we understand that sometimes this is not feasible.
-Cardigan does have several race-worthy bikes that may be available for rent (depending on sizing and demand.)
-While there will be an associated rental fee for these bikes, we hope the reduced cost helps open the door for new riders.
+Compared to other sports such as hockey or skiing, the costs associated with mountain biking are not unreasonable.
+A properly sized bike may serve a growing rider for several years, and much of the additional equipment can last significantly longer.
+While we encourage riders to purchase their bikes, sometimes this isn’t feasible.
+Cardigan has a limited supply of bikes that may be available for rent, depending on sizing and demand.
+While there will be an associated season rental fee for these bikes, we hope the reduced cost helps open the door for new riders.

 Sincerely,